FrankM1/qazana/docs/content/controls/controls-and-the-editor.md

   * [Adding a class to the element template wrapper](#adding-a-class-to-the-element-template-wrapper)

 ### The Editor
-The Elementor editor panel is where you set all the settings for every element, including  sections, columns and widgets settings.
+The Builder editor panel is where you set all the settings for every element, including  sections, columns and widgets settings.
 Each element setting is represented in the editor panel by a control ([What's a control?](README.md#what-is-a-control))

 #### The editor panel layout